jeremy-clakron/jerVNC/docs/EMBEDDING.md

 ## HTTP Serving Considerations
 ### Browser Cache Issue

-If you serve noVNC files using a web server that provides an ETag header, and include any options in the query string, a nasty browser cache issue can bite you on upgrade, resulting in a red error box.
+If you serve jerVNC files using a web server that provides an ETag header, and include any options in the query string, a nasty browser cache issue can bite you on upgrade, resulting in a red error box.
 The issue is caused by a mismatch between the new vnc.html (which is reloaded because the user has used it with